tbali0524/cgtest/README.md

     * This has references to ALL the test cases included in the CGTest repository.
     * Some puzzles are listed in the global `'puzzles'` or `'runOnlyPuzzles'` sections.
 These are the shortest and simplest puzzles, so they are especially well-suited if you want to solve some puzzles in __all the CG-supported languages__.
     * Other puzzles are listed in a per-language `'includePuzzles'` or `'runOnlyPuzzles'` section.
 Modify the language and comment out the puzzle names as needed.
-    * For most puzzles, currently only a single test case is provided.
+    * For most easy and medium community puzzles only a single test case is provided.
 That is OK for a simple smoke-test, but not enough to prove that your solution is really correct.
+Hard and expert puzzles are better covered.

 ## Restrictions